 Ear Infections

-One of the most common causes of clogged or ringing ears is an ear infection.
+Ear infections are one of the most common causes of clogged or ringing ears.
 Outer ear infections, commonly called swimmer’s ear, are caused by a bacterial or viral infection in the outer ear canal that leads to a buildup of fluid and pressure in the ear.

-Middle ear infections, known as otitis media, are an infection in the middle ear that affects the ear drum, and fills the middle ear with fluid.
-Ear infections are most common in children and babies, but can occur at any age.
-Symptoms include ear pain, irritability, nausea, insomnia, or even a fever.
+Middle ear infections, known as otitis media, are infections of the middle ear that affect the eardrum and fill the middle ear with fluid.
+Ear infections are most common in children and babies but can occur at any age.
+Symptoms include ear pain, irritability, nausea, insomnia, or fever.

 Cerumen Impaction

-Cerumen, commonly called ear wax, is vital for the health of the ear.
+Cerumen, commonly called ear wax, is vital for the ear’s health.
 While you may think this substance is sticky or even gross, it protects your ear from damage by trapping dirt, dust, and moisture in the ear canal, keeping the eardrum and inner ear safe.
-When earwax builds up, it can block sound waves from reaching the eardrum, leading to a clogged feeling and muffled hearing.
-Cerumen impaction, or a buildup of hard, dry wax in the ear canal, is quite common.
+When Earwax builds up, it can block sound waves from reaching the eardrum, leading to a clogged feeling and muffled hearing.
+Cerumen impaction, or a buildup of dry wax in the ear canal, is quite common.

-Earwax normally dries out when it traps dirt and dust and slowly works its way out of the ear canal to fall out of the ear or be flushed away during a shower.
-However, due to improper ear cleaning or even the shape of the ear canal, earwax can build up in the ear canal, leading to a clogged feeling, ringing in the ears, and the feeling that all the sounds around you are muffled.
+Earwax normally dries out when it traps dirt and dust and slowly works out of the ear canal to fall out of the ear or be flushed away during a shower.
+However, due to improper ear cleaning or even the shape of the ear canal, Earwax can build up in the ear canal, leading to a clogged feeling, ringing in the ears, and the sense that all the sounds around you are muffled.

 Airplane Ear: Eustachian Tube Dysfunction

 Airplane ear describes the temporarily clogged ears or ringing in the ears that some people will experience during airplane take-off and landing.
-This can also occur when diving underwater or even riding up a very fast elevator.
-Symptoms may affect one or both ears, and you may feel as though sounds are faint or muffled.
+This can also occur when diving underwater or riding a high-speed elevator.
+Symptoms may affect one or both ears, and you may feel like sounds are faint or muffled.
 You’ll also experience a clogged feeling in the ear or even vertigo.

 The airplane’s ear is caused by abrupt changes in air pressure.
 When air pressure changes slowly, the eustachian tubes, which connect the middle ear to the back of the throat, can easily regulate the air pressure in the middle ear.
 When changes occur very quickly, the added pressure in the ear may cause the eardrum to pull inwards or push outwards, leading to a feeling of pain or discomfort in the middle ear.